TSABM/inbre-retina/README.md

 ## Day 36 7/18/24
 12:00 pm -

 initial box drawing code now in the canvas view.
 Testing now.
+Testing complete, causes an immediate crash, I never included a pixmap.
+I need to put a pixmap or qimage in the graphics scene then draw the rectabgle onto it.

+rubberband box now shows.
+Permanent box still does not.
+Still need a base image in the scene.

 ## Day 35 7/17/24
 11:05am - 11:30 am